News

 'My religion is the most important thing'

-As the ninth month of the Islamic calendar, Ramadan is a month of prayer, reflection and community that will last until the celebration of Eid on the evening of Friday 21 April.
+As the ninth month of the Islamic calendar, Ramadan is a month of prayer, reflection and community that this year will last until the celebration of Eid on the evening of Sunday 30 March 2025.

 One of the five pillars of Islam is that during Ramadan, Muslims do not eat or drink between daylight hours to show their devotion to their religion and Allah.

 For Premier League players this can be a challenge, especially with the intensity of training or matches in daylight hours.
-But Everton’s Abdoulaye Doucoure tells BBC Sport: "I always love Ramadan.
+But Everton’s Abdoulaye Doucoure told BBC Sport on 2023: "I always love Ramadan.

 "Sometimes playing football has been hard because Ramadan has been in the summer and during pre-season.
 But I have always been lucky to practise Ramadan and there have never been problems with my physical condition - I am grateful for that.